Klafyvel/SPEFiles.jl/README.md

 with it.
 With that you can retrieve all the experiment parameters used in LightField.

-**This package is under developpment, and I may brake it at some point, even though I'll try not to.**
+## Contributing

-If you have any feedback on how to improve it, please reach out using the issues !
+Contributions and feedbacks are welcome.
+Please reach out using issues !